 Time for future-oriented choices

 Procrastination: almost everyone is affected.
 The human tendency to attach more importance to the present than to the future, so that we keep putting out the difficult changes time and time again.
 To be honest, there is always an excuse to move that difficult job to tomorrow, not to exercise or to think about the well-being of our planet.
-We previously wrote about the importance of the last mile, which may have become even more necessary as a result of the virus outbreak.
-The crisis is such a moment when we can no longer hide behind this procrastination: it forces ourselves to ask fundamental questions and change things.
+We previously wrote about the importance of the 'last mile', which may have become even more urgent with the outbreak of the virus.
+The crisis is one of those moments where we can no longer hide behind this procrastination: it forces ourselves to ask fundamental questions and change things.
 For example: sustainability in logistics!

 SUSTAINABILITY LESS HIGH ON THE AGENDA?